intelsdi-x/swan/docs/install.md

 3. Workloads binaries placed in `$HOME/swan/workloads/`.
 To read more about available workloads, please refer to description [here](https://github.com/intelsdi-x/swan/blob/master/experiments/memcached-sensitivity-profile/README.md#aggressor-configuration).

+## Notes

+- The project directory is mounted in the guest file system: edit with your preferred tools in the host OS!

 ## Access Swan code inside virtual machine
 To SSH into a running Vagrant machine, run:
 ```